 - You are unsure of how to develop your skills

-If you feel that you are in this stage of your career development journey, click here to find a workbook that you can use to help guide you.
-For more information on this stage, see our article on it here!
+If you feel that you are in this stage of your career development journey, see our article on it here!

 Work search is the stage most people think of when they think about career development.
 Work search, like all of the other stages of career development, comes with many considerations to be made before you go out and start handing out resumes.
 Two key aspects people in the work search stage should be focusing on are Labour Market Information (LMI) and networking.